conversationai/perspectiveapi/score_normalization.md

 ## When is it happening?

-FIXME(jetpack): finalize schedule.

-We plan to change our models to return normalized scores by default on **Xday, 2017-XX-XX** around 1pm EDT, (10am PDT, 5pm UTC).
+We plan to change our models to return normalized scores by default on **Tuesday, 2017-06-13** around 1pm EDT, (10am PDT, 5pm UTC).

 We will send a message to [perspective-announce](http://groups.google.com/forum/#!forum/perspective-announce)